dawapaljor/sft-report/src/pages/content/0-report.md

 ![suspected organizer.jpeg](/images/suspected-organizer-min.jpeg)

-The Tibetan protesters were photographed, videoed, and followed, though they’d yet to show Tibetan flags or banners or shout slogans.
+The Tibetan protesters were photographed, videoed, and followed, though they had yet to show Tibetan flags or banners or shout slogans.

 On the 14th, the day of Xi’s arrival, a parking garage near the road was open, but on the 17th, attendants said the whole garage had been booked up for the day and no one could enter.
 Protesters suspected that the Chinese consulate or united front organizers had arranged this.
 It meant that those who came had to park in a more distant area and cross the bridge to reach the roadside.
 The parking garage was mostly vacant, but two men in black jackets were stationed on one of the floors, overlooking and surveilling the protesters, who believed the men to be associated with the PRC.<sup>[^233]</sup>